coli-saar/alto/README.md

 Alto is implemented in Java and can be downloaded [here](https://bitbucket.org/tclup/alto/downloads).

 See the [Wiki](https://bitbucket.org/tclup/alto/wiki/Home) for more details on how to use Alto.
+The [tutorials](https://bitbucket.org/tclup/alto/wiki/Tutorials) are a good way to get started with Alto.

 ## Screenshots ##